cjmaxik/better-tmp-kb/source/index.md

 We are trying to make a comprehensive TruckersMP manual, including a rework of the official Knowledge Base.

 ## How to navigate?
-Use **Categories** block at the left (or at the bottom on mobile).
+Click [here](/categories) to see all the available categories.
 There is even a search - top right!

 ## How to help us?
 If you have something to add up or correct, use [Pull Requests](https://github.com/cjmaxik/better-tmp-kb/pulls) feature.